OfficeDev/Excel-Add-in-JS-ExternalDataGitHub/Readme.md

-# External Data from GitHub Task Pane Add-in Sample for Excel 2016
+# [ARCHIVED] External Data from GitHub Task Pane Add-in Sample for Excel 2016

+**Note:** This repo is archived and no longer actively maintained.
+Security vulnerabilities may exist in the project, or its dependencies.
+If you plan to reuse or run any code from this repo, be sure to perform appropriate security checks on the code or dependencies first.
+Do not use this project as the starting point of a production Office Add-in.
+Always start your production code by using the Office/SharePoint development workload in Visual Studio, or the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office), and follow security best practices as you develop the add-in.
 _Applies to: Excel 2016_

 This task pane add-in shows how to load data from an external service such as by using the GitHub Search APIs in Excel 2016.
 It comes in two flavors: code editor and Visual Studio.